jordansissel/experiments/puppet/swedishchef/README.md

 Second, for calling chef from Ruby, I used this gist by adamhjk as a starting point: <https://gist.github.com/654054>

+## Where's the code hiding?

+It's in this git repo.

+I implement a custom provider (called "chef") for the existing "package" resource type.

+The code is in a module, like this:

+    modules/swedishchef/plugins/puppet/provider/package/chef.rb

 ## swedishchef in action.

 ### Install nagios3